-The health benefits of tennis are numerous and we will list the 10 most important ones for you in this article on the health benefits of tennis.
+The health benefits of tennis are numerous, and we will list the 8 most important ones for you in this article on the health benefits of tennis.

-Sport is well known for keeping us fit and healthy, but what is less well known is how many health benefits can be obtained by playing tennis.
-Researchers investigate these questions to provide professional and recreational tennis players with a better understanding of what happens to their minds and body while playing tennis.
-Tennis has numerous mental and physical health benefits.
+Sport generally is well known for keeping us fit and healthy, but what is less well known is how many health benefits can be obtained by playing tennis.
+According to science, tennis has numerous physical benefits and mental health benefits.
+We’ve listed the most important health benefits of tennis in the article below.

 - Cardiovascular Health